Josh Cunningham

 Joshua Hayden Cunningham is an Australian guitarist, vocalist and songwriter.
-He is a founding member of folk rock band The Waifs, and one-half of folk/country duo Felicity Urquhart and Josh Cunningham.
+He is a founding member of folk rock band The Waifs, and one-half of folk and country duo Felicity Urquhart and Josh Cunningham.
 Collectively, Cunningham has been awarded four ARIA Awards, three CMAA Golden Guitar Awards, one AIR Award, and was inducted into the Australian Songwriters Association Hall of Fame in 2017.

 Cunningham was also a member of Missy Higgins's backing band for the first three years of her career, and performed on her album On a Clear Night.

 He has constructed some of the guitars he plays, both acoustic and electric.